- About PS&F

 Because of the increased risk of lawsuits and recalls, more and more companies are looking to co-packers and private labeling as a way to transfer liability and keep the cost of manufacturing products down.
-Outsourcing the production of an item can save on capital costs and avoid tying up an organization’s cash in the expense of equipment, according to Jim Konsmo, VP of Operations and Quality Control for Essentia Water.
+Outsourcing the production of an item can save on capital costs and avoid tying up an organization’s cash in the expense of equipment, according to Jim Konsmo, vice president of operations and quality control for Essentia Water.
 The question arises, if it’s our label and brand but someone else manufactures the product, who takes on the liability?

-If proactive quality control is the first step to take in avoiding a recall, contracts and agreements are number two.
-Reviewing the roles and responsibilities of each party is a good first step in analyzing your exposure.
-Michelle Bomberger of Equinox Business Law Group recommends reviewing the life cycle of the product and asking how much control you have; full, partial, or no control.
-It is essential that your contract with each CP/PL spell out in the warranties section each party’s responsibilities during each stage of the product lifecycle or contract.
-Review indemnification clauses and dispute resolution procedures to set a framework in case the relationship goes sideways or should finger pointing occur.
+If proactive quality control is the first step to take in avoiding a recall, contracts and agreements is the second.
+Be sure to review the roles and responsibilities of each party when analyzing your exposure.
+Michelle Bomberger of Equinox Business Law Group recommends reviewing the life cycle of the product and asking how much control you have: full, partial, or none.
+It is essential that your contract with each CP/PL spell out in the warranties section each party’s responsibilities during each stage of the product life-cycle or contract.
+Review indemnification clauses and dispute resolution procedures to set a framework in case the relationship goes sideways or finger pointing occurs.

-The third and final way to protect your balance sheet from a catastrophic event is a product recall liability policy.
-Recall policies can protect you as a first party for retailer slotting fees, defense cost, lost business income for up to 12 months, and brand rehabilitation.
-These policies also protect third-party organizations such as retailers, wholesalers, and distributors and can replace their lost profits.
-Many of these policies include a percentage of the annual premium to be used on pre-incident costs such as a mock recall or a food safety audit.
+The third and final way to protect your balance sheet from a catastrophic event is a product recall and contamination insurance policy.
+Recall policies can protect you as a first party for retailer slotting fees, defense costs, lost business income for up to 12 months, brand rehabilitation, and government-mandated recall coverage.
+These policies also protect third party organizations such as retailers, wholesalers, and distributors for their lost profits and brand rehabilitation.
+Many of these policies include a percentage of the annual premium to be used on pre-incident costs, such as a mock recall or a food safety audit.

 There is no definitive answer for all organizations on the best way to handle the risk associated with using a third party to manufacture their product.
 First, make sure the CP/PL utilizes your testing standards and regularly scheduled audits are performed.
 In your contractual agreement, clearly define the responsibilities of each party and the indemnification language.